antonidag/myblog/content/en/posts/benchmark-for-each/index.md

 - Use JavaScript when you need to iterate a big collection, because its really fast!
 - For Each action, really stable performance.

-During the writing of this blog post, Microsoft announced <a href="https://techcommunity.microsoft.com/t5/azure-integration-services-blog/announcement-introducing-net-c-inline-action-for-azure-logic/ba-p/4160541" target="_blank" rel="noopener noreferrer">Custom C# Code</a>.
+During the writing of this blog post, Microsoft announced <a href="https://techcommunity.microsoft.com/t5/azure-integration-services-blog/announcement-introducing-net-c-inline-action-for-azure-logic/ba-p/4160541" target="_blank" rel="noopener noreferrer">Custom C# Code</a> for the Inline Code Action.
 I will do a benchmark on this as well once the documentation is a bit more comprehensive!

 Interested in more benchmarks?
 Make sure to check my post about [Choosing the Quickest Logic App Condition!🏎️](/posts/benchmark-condition)!